Sunday, 20 February 2011

 If these lead to reactions of more conservatism from other religions, we are also going to see even more conflicts.

-Only India can have that strength with its 900 million Hindus, 120 million Muslims, 30 million Christians and millions of followers of almost every world religion, to oppose such a model of radical and conservative religions, with an example of progress, liberty and peaceful co-existence of different strands of religions, with equal dignity to other religions.
+Only India can have that strength with its 900 million Hindus, 120 million Muslims, 30 million Christians and millions of followers of almost every world religion, to oppose such a model of radical and conservative religions, with an example of progress, liberty and peaceful co-existence of different strands of religions, with equal dignity to all the religions.
 But for this India needs to oppose the strengthening of conservative voices, and is that really feasible in the present political scenario?

 M. K. Bhadra Kumar, scholar of political Islam, on Indian Punchline had written about the controversy related to Ghulam Mohammed Vastnavi from Deoband: